Political Science 101- Introduction to American Politics » Spring 2021 » Chapter 8 Post Test

 Donald Trump called himself a “law and order” president.
 This supports the idea that the president

-is ideologically moderate.
+A. is ideologically moderate.

-has a liberal ideology.
+B. has both a liberal and conservative ideology.

-has a conservative ideology.
+C. has a liberal ideology.

-has both a liberal and conservative ideology.
+D. has a conservative ideology.

 Question #30